m1tttt4/pyth-examples/README.md

-# 🏗 Solana App Scaffold
+# 🏗 Simple Options Complex Events
 Work in progress for binary options on Solana

 # Quickstart